 Notice the parallel use of the terms substance and evidence in connection to that which is hoped for and that which is not seen.
 According to the Bible, faith is a substantiated assurance of what we hope is true.
 It is a justified confidence in what we cannot see.

 The modern misconception of faith drops these two key qualifiers.
 Faith is misrepresented as merely something that we hope for but cannot see in the absence of substantial evidence.
 But, this is not the Biblical concept.
 The Bible defines faith as hope substantiated by evidence for that which we cannot see.

-In the Christian worldview, what you believe makes all the difference.
-Therefore, Christian theologians have always been very careful to define not only what we believe but also what we mean when we say we believe.
+Christian theologians have always been careful to define not only what we believe but also what we mean when we say we believe.
 For centuries, theologians have outlined faith using three Latin words: